AndreeaBusca-work/Virtual-Assistant/README.md

 making daily workflows more efficient.
 The key features of the app and their benefits are as follows.

-• searching for information on the web and receiving personalized recom- mendations based on past searches, thus simplifying information retrieval,
+• searching for information on the web and receiving personalized recommendations based on past searches, thus simplifying information retrieval,

 • summarization of large blocks of text into concise, readable summaries,